 5 from 30 votes

-This easy recipe for Instant Pot Zuppa Toscana is a great copycat for the Olive Garden soup.
-Loaded with Italian sausage, bacon, and kale.
+This Instant Pot Zuppa Toscana is a rich, creamy Olive Garden copycat soup loaded with Italian sausage, crispy bacon, tender potatoes, and kale - all ready in about 30 minutes.

 Paid links used in this post.
 Read more about my link usage policies.